Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Appendix C: Measuring non-local observables

 A valid question in the design of a quantum simulator is what are the observables one is interested in measuring, and how to measure them.
-In a LGT, one is interested in the gauge invariant operators, and for $d=1$ these are functions of local $Z_n$ operators, which are gauge invariant on their own, as well as \emph{mesonic string operators},
+In LGTs, the relevant quantities are the gauge invariant observables.
+In section \ref{trotterization_etc} we discuss the local ones, namely the number operator and the electric field operator, and explain how to measure them within our quantum simulation scheme.
+Here we focus on the the non-local ones, namely the \emph{mesonic string operators},